bonitasoft/bonita-doc/md/widgets.md

 Use a button widget to enable to user to trigger an action.
 The button can perform a `PUT`, `POST`, `GET` (from 7.1.3), or `DELETE` (from 7.1.3) request and send data to a given URL.
 You can use a variable to hold the resulting data after success or failure.

 For pages that are displayed in a task or process context, the button widget can be used to submit a form, completing the human task or starting a process instance.
 For form submission, you need to define only the data to send.
 The URL is extracted from the context.
+When using the `Submit task` action, you can choose to automatically assign the task to the current user.
+It will assign and execute the task in a single action.

 Another possible use of the widget button is to add or remove a data from a given collection.